veevo/dev/content/bio/jose-herculano-pires.md

 title: José Herculano Pires
 date: 2019-02-01 19:00:00
 topics:
+- spiritism
 ---

-José Herculano Pires nasceu na cidade de Avaré, no estado de São Paulo em 25 de setembro de 1914 e desencarnou em 09 de março de 1979.
-Filho do farmacêutico José Pires Correia e da pianista Bonina Amaral Simonetti Pires, fez seus primeiros estudos em Avaré, Itaí e Cerqueira César.

-Revelou sua vocação literária desde que começou a escrever.
-Aos 9 anos fez o seu primeiro soneto, um decassílabo sobre o Largo São João, da sua cidade natal.
-Aos 16 anos publicou seu primeiro livro, "Sonhos Azuis" (contos), e aos 18 anos o segundo livro, "Coração" (poemas livres e sonetos).
-Teve vários contos publicados com ilustrações na Revista da Semana e no Malho.

-Foi um dos fundadores da União Artística do Interior (UAI), que promoveu dois concursos literários, um de poemas pela sede da UAI em Cerqueira César, e outro de contos pela Seção de Sorocaba.

-Mário Graciotti o incluiu entre os colaboradores permanentes da seção literária de “A Razão”, em São Paulo, que publicava um poema de sua autoria todos os domingos.
-Transformou (1928) o jornal político de seu pai em semanário literário e órgão da UAI.
-Mudou-se para Marília em 1940 (com 26 anos), onde adquiriu o jornal "Diário Paulista" e o dirigiu durante seis anos.

-Com José Geraldo Vieira, Zoroastro Gouveia, Osório Alves de Castro, Nichemaja Sigal, Anthol Rosenfeld e outros, promoveu, através do jornal, um movimento literário na cidade e publicou "Estradas e Ruas" (poemas) que Érico Veríssimo e Sérgio Millet comentaram favoravelmente.

-Em 1946 mudou-se para São Paulo e lançou seu primeiro romance, "O Caminho do Meio", que mereceu críticas elogiosas de Afonso Schmidt, Geraldo Vieira e Wilson Martins.

-Repórter, redator, secretário, cronista parlamentar e crítico literário dos Diários Associados, exerceu essas funções na Rua 7 de Abril por cerca de trinta anos.

-Autor de 81 livros de Filosofia, Ensaios, Histórias, Psicologia, Pedagogia, Parapsicologia, Romances e Espiritismo, vários em parceria com Chico Xavier, sendo a maioria inteiramente dedicada ao estudo e divulgação da Doutrina Espírita.

-Lançou a série de ensaios Pensamento da Era Cósmica e a série de romances e novelas de Ficção Científica Paranormal.

-Alegava sofrer de grafomania, escrevendo dia e noite.
-Não tinha vocação acadêmica e não seguia escolas literárias.

-Seu único objetivo era comunicar o que achava necessário, da melhor maneira possível.

-Graduado em Filosofia pela USP em 1958, publicou uma tese existencial: "O Ser e a Serenidade".

-De 1959 a 1962, exerceu a cadeira de filosofia da educação na Faculdade de Filosofia, Ciências e Letras de Araraquara.

-Foi membro titular do Instituto Brasileiro de Filosofia, seção de São Paulo, onde lecionou psicologia.

-Foi presidente do Sindicato dos Jornalistas Profissionais no Estado de São Paulo de 1957 a 1959.

-Foi professor de Sociologia no curso de jornalismo ministrado pelo Sindicato.

-José Herculano Pires foi presidente e professor do Instituto Paulista de Parapsicologia de São Paulo.

-Organizou e dirigiu cursos de Parapsicologia para os Centros Acadêmicos: da Faculdade de Medicina da USP, da Santa Casa de Misericórdia de São Paulo, da Escola Paulista de Medicina e em diversas cidades e colégios do interior.

-Fundou o Clube dos Jornalistas Espíritas de São Paulo em 23/01/1948.
-O Clube funcionou por 22 anos.

-Herculano foi membro da Academia Paulista de Jornalismo onde ocupou a Cadeira "Cornélio Pires" em 1964.

-Herculano pertenceu também à União Brasileira de Escritores, onde exerceu o cargo de Diretor e Membro do Conselho no ano de 1964.

-José Herculano Pires foi Chefe do Subgabinete da Casa Civil da Presidência da República no governo do Sr. Jânio Quadros no ano de 1961, função em que permaneceu até a renúncia do presidente.

-Espírita desde a idade de 22 anos, não poupou esforço na divulgação falada e escrita da Doutrina Codificada por Allan Kardec, tarefa essa à qual dedicou a maior parte da sua vida.

-Durante 20 anos manteve uma coluna diária de Espiritismo nos Diários Associados com o pseudônimo de Irmão Saulo.

-Durante quatro anos manteve no mesmo jornal uma coluna em parceria com Chico Xavier sob o título "Chico Xavier pede Licença".

-Foi Diretor fundador da revista "Educação Espírita" publicada pela Edicel.

-Em 1954 publicou “Barrabás”, que recebeu um prêmio do Departamento Municipal de Cultura de São Paulo, constituindo o primeiro volume da Trilogia “Caminhos do Espírito”.
-Publicou em 1975 “Lázaro” e com o romance  “Madalena” concluiu a Trilogia.

-Traduziu cuidadosamente as obras da Codificação Kardecista enriquecendo-as com notas explicativas nos rodapés.

-Essas traduções foram doadas a diversas editoras espíritas no Brasil, Portugal, Argentina e Espanha.

-Colaborou com o Dr. Júlio Abreu Filho na tradução da Revista Espírita.
-Ao desencarnar deixou vários originais os quais vêm sendo publicados pela Editora Paideia.

-# English
-José Herculano Pires was born in Avaré, state of São Paulo, Brazil on 25 September, 1914, and died in the city of São Paulo on 9 March, 1979.
-He translated the works of Allan Kardec and wrote both philosophical treatises and literary texts on the spiritist doctrine, including 81 treatises in philosophy, history, psychology, pedagogy, parapsychology, and spiritism, some of which with Francisco Xavier as a coauthor.
-Most of his works are dedicated to the study and propagation of the spiritist doctrine.
-He was one of the most active and consistent followers of Spiritism in Brazil.

-Perhaps his most important contribution was the relentless pursuit to demonstrate the self-consistency of the spiritist thought, its consequent defense and valuing of the critical and investigative aspect of the doctrine.
-Readers of his works soon realize his immense concern with poor translations and interpretations of the works of Allan Kardec, particularly those that emerged from within the Brazilian Spiritist Movement in the XX century.
-In a spiritual communication through the medium Francisco Xavier, the spirit Emmanuel stated that "José Herculano Pires was the standard that best measured Allan Kardec’s works."

-Professor José Herculano Pires wrote 81 books about philosophical studies and literary compositions inspired by Spiritism.
-His main concern was always to strive to demonstrate the consistency of the spiritist thought and to defend the value of the critical and investigative aspects of the work codified by Allan Kardec.
+José Herculano Pires was born in the city of Avaré, in the state of São Paulo on September 25, 1914 and defaced on March 9, 1979.
+Son of pharmacist José Pires Correia and pianist Bonina Amaral Simonetti Pires, he did his first studies in Avaré, Itaí and Cerqueira César.

+He revealed his literary vocation since he began writing.
+At the age of 9 he made his first sonnet, a decassyllo over Largo São João, from his hometown.
+At the age of 16 he published his first book, "Blue Dreams" (short stories), and at the age of 18 the second book, "Coração" (free poems and sonnets).
+He had several short stories published with illustrations in Revista da Semana and Malho.

+He was one of the founders of the Artistic Union of the Interior (UAI), which promoted two literary contests, one of poems by the headquarters of the IAU in Cerqueira César, and another of short stories by the Sorocaba Section.

+Mário Graciotti included it among the permanent collaborators of the literary section of "A Razão" in São Paulo, which published a poem of his own every Sunday.
+He transformed (1928) his father's political newspaper into a literary weekly and organ of the UAI.
+He moved to Marília in 1940 (aged 26), where he acquired the newspaper "Diário Paulista" and directed it for six years.

+With José Geraldo Vieira, Zoroastro Gouveia, Osório Alves de Castro, Nichemaja Sigal, Anthol Rosenfeld and others, promoted, through the newspaper, a literary movement in the city and published "Estradas e Ruas" (poems) that Érico Veríssimo and Sérgio Millet commented Favorably.

+In 1946 he moved to São Paulo and released his first novel, "O Caminho do Meio", which deserved rave reviews from Afonso Schmidt, Geraldo Vieira and Wilson Martins.

+Reporter, writer, secretary, parliamentary chronicler and literary critic of the Associated Diaries, performed these functions on Rua 7 de Abril for about thirty years.

+Author of 81 books of Philosophy, Essays, Stories, Psychology, Pedagogy, Parapsychology, Novels and Spiritism, several in partnership with Chico Xavier, most of them entirely dedicated to the study and dissemination of the Spiritist Doctrine.

+He released the essay series Thought of the Cosmic Age and the series of novels and novels of Paranormal Science Fiction.

+He claimed to suffer from graphomania, writing day and night.
+He had no academic vocation and did not follow literary schools.

+His only goal was to communicate what he thought was necessary, in the best possible way.

+Graduated in Philosophy from USP in 1958, he published an existential thesis: "The Being and serenity".

+From 1959 to 1962, he held the chair of philosophy of education at the Faculty of Philosophy, Sciences and Letters of Araraquara.

+He was a full member of the Brazilian Institute of Philosophy, a section of São Paulo, where he taught psychology.

+He was president of the Union of Professional Journalists in the State of São Paulo from 1957 to 1959.

+He was professor of sociology in the journalism course taught by the Union.

+José Herculano Pires was president and professor at the Paulista Institute of Parapsychology in São Paulo.

+He organized and directed Parapsychology courses for academic centers: from the School of Medicine of USP, santa casa de Misericórdia de São Paulo, paulista school of medicine and in several cities and colleges in the interior.

+He founded the São Paulo Spiritist Journalists Club on 01/23/1948.
+The club worked for 22 years.

+Herculaneum was a member of the Paulista Academy of Journalism where he held the Chair "Cornélio Pires" in 1964.

+Herculaneum also belonged to the Brazilian Union of Writers, where he served as Director and Member of the Board in 1964.

+José Herculano Pires was Head of the Subcabinet of the Civil House of the Presidency of the Republic under Mr. Jânio Quadros in 1961, a role in which he remained until the resignation of the president.

+Spiritist since the age of 22, spared no effort in the spoken and written dissemination of the Doctrine Codified by Allan Kardec, a task to which he dedicated most of his life.

+For 20 years he maintained a daily column of Spiritism in the Associated Diaries under the pseudonym Brother Saul.

+For four years he kept in the same newspaper a column in partnership with Chico Xavier under the title "Chico Xavier asks License".

+He was founding director of the magazine "Spiritist Education" published by Edicel.

+In 1954 he published "Barrabás", which received an award from the Municipal Department of Culture of São Paulo, constituting the first volume of the Trilogy "Paths of the Spirit".
+He published in 1975 "Lazarus" and with the novel "Magdalene" concluded the Trilogy.

+He carefully translated the works of the Kardecist Codification enriching them with explanatory notes in the skirting boards.

+These translations were donated to several spiritist publishers in Brazil, Portugal, Argentina and Spain.

+He collaborated with Dr. Júlio Abreu Filho in the translation of the Spiritist Magazine.
+By disemincarnating he left several originals which have been published by Editora Paideia.

 ## Source
 [O Consolador (pt-BR)](http://www.oconsolador.com.br/linkfixo/biografias/joseherculanopires.html)

-## Books
-TODO